 When we apply the logic to other policy issues, it all starts to look a little silly.
-If a tax on tobacco is implemented and we still have new smokers, it doesn’t mean the tax isn’t deterring some people from smoking.
-If a neighbourhood installs new stop signs and collisions are still occurring, it doesn’t mean the stop signs aren’t helping to prevent collisions.
-If the government implements a series of cost-saving health care measures, and health care costs are still rising in absolute terms, it doesn’t mean the new measures aren’t helping to cut costs.
+If we tax tobacco and still have new smokers, it doesn’t mean the tax isn’t deterring some people from smoking.
+If collisions are occurring in a neighbourhood with new stop signs, it doesn’t mean the stop signs aren’t helping to prevent collisions.
+If health care costs are still rising in the presence of new cost-saving measures, it doesn’t mean the measures aren’t helping to cut costs.

 In every other policy debate, we care about the counterfactual.
 We care about the specific impacts of a specific policy.
 In 2019 especially, let’s extend that courtesy to carbon pricing.